-Porter was named Yale's head coach in 1999 and has led the varsity to an 99-23 record.
+Porter, who was named Yale's head coach in 1999, has led the varsity eight to an 145-45-1 record in his 18 season.
 He was named the 2007 College Rowing Coaches Association National Coach of the Year and has been selected the New England Coach of the Year by the CRCA five times (2002, 2004, 2005, 2007, 2010 and 2013).

 The 2007 varsity eight NCAA title capped off the first undefeated season for the Bulldogs since 1979.
 In 2004, Yale placed second as a team at the NCAA Championships, the highest finish in school history.
 In 2005, Porter guided the Bulldogs to the EAWRC Sprints title, an 11-1 regular season record and a No. 2 national ranking.
-Porter won his second Sprints title in 2007 where the Bulldogs also captured the Willing Team trophy for overall supremacy.
+Porter won his second Sprints title in 2007 when the Bulldogs also captured the Willing Team trophy for overall supremacy.

 In his first year as Yale's head coach, Porter took the varsity from the Third Level finals at the EAWRC Sprints the previous year to the Grand Final.
-In 2000 the Yale varsity raced to a regular season record of 7-3, finished sixth at the EAWRC Sprints and qualified for the NCAA Championships.
+In 2000, the Yale varsity raced to a regular season record of 7-3, finished sixth at the EAWRC Sprints and qualified for the NCAA Championships.
 In 2002 the Yale varsity won the silver medal at the Sprints and the second varsity won the bronze medal.
 In addition, Yale qualified for the NCAA Championships and finished fifth as a team.
 In 2003 Yale finished fourth at the Eastern Sprints and again qualified for the NCAA Championships as a team.
 In 2004, Porter's varsity won the bronze while his second varsity took the silver at the Eastern Sprints.
 At the NCAAs, the varsity won the silver medal and Yale finished second as a team.

 Prior to being named head coach, Porter served as the novice coach at Yale.
 In his first year, the novice women finished fourth at the EAWRC Sprints.
 The following year, both the first (8-1) and second (5-2) novice crews took bronze medals at the Sprints.

-Porter has been involved in rowing for more than 20 years.
+Porter has been involved in rowing for more than 30 years.
 His career as a national team oarsman was highlighted by a silver medal race in the 4- at the 1991 Pan American Games in Havana, Cuba, and a bronze medal performance in the 8+ at the 1993 World Championships in Racice, Czech Republic.